 Dwarf Corkscrew Croton is much similar to the Mammy Croton plant, which will hardly reach over 3 feet.

-However, it is a popular dwarf Croton variety that boasts brilliant colored foliage and twisting leaves.
+However, it is among popular dwarf Croton varieties that boast brilliant-colored foliage and twisting leaves.

 They originate from Malaysia and Eastern Pacific Rim, bringing rich hues of bright colors like red, green, yellow, and orange.